La’o Hamutuk

 Speakers from the World Bank, Banking and Payments Authority, the Japan International Cooperation Agency (JICA) and others encouraged Timor-Leste to, in the Bank's words, "Assess options for creating fiscal space and financing the budget deficit, ensuring quality of expenditure."
 Only La'o Hamutuk (also Tetum) reminded participants that the important question is not how to borrow, but why.
 Several presenters argued that Timor-Leste should borrow because the interest rate might be low, but even a zero-interest loan has to be repaid.
 Nobody discussed the paradox of borrowing when oil revenues are high, only to have to repay when they are low or zero.

-On 11 November, the Asian Development Bank (ADB) gave a similar pitch to parliament.
+On 11 November 2009, the Asian Development Bank (ADB) gave a similar pitch to parliament, which they repeated during the visit of ADB Vice President Larry Greenwood in April 2010.

 La'o Hamutuk does not have access to private conversations between the IFIs, other nations, and Timor-Leste's Government.
 But we imagine that what they say in private is similar to what they say in public, and that technocratically-oriented economists are pushing Timor-Leste to go into debt.
 Long after these highly-paid "experts" have gone home, generations of Timor-Leste citizens will suffer from the consequences of their advice, which serves their employers rather than this country.